treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     print(f"Key {key} has value {value}")
 ```

-When you write the `for X in Y` line of a for loop, you're telling Python that it should do an assignment to X for each iteration of your loop.
+When you write the `for X in Y` line of a for loop, you're telling Python that it should do an assignment to `X` for each iteration of your loop.
-Just like in a regular assignment statement, X here can be a single variable or a tuple of variables.
+Just like in an assignment using the `=` operator, we can use multiple assignment here.

-So this:
+This:

 ```python
 for key, value in person_dictionary.items():